Above: This not so innocent little prop is a real scream.

-Here’s my theory.
-There’s something about a toy that’s almost – but not quite – human.
-They’re real (sort of), yet they’re frozen, staring eternally at something we ourselves can’t quite see.
-It’s the uncanny valley effect, in my opinion.
+There’s something about a doll that’s almost – but not quite – human.
+Perhaps it’s what’s termed the uncanny valley effect: they’re real-looking (sort of), yet they’re frozen, staring eternally at something we ourselves can’t quite see.

-So it’s not a stretch to creep up a doll as a Halloween prop.
-You’re halfway there just owning a doll in the first place.
+This year, go spine-chilling with your decor and creep up a doll as a Halloween prop.
 Here’s how to create a skin-crawling Halloween doll on the cheap.

 If you don’t have an old doll around, hunt for one at the Goodwill, Salvation Army, a local yard sale or thrift shop.
 Ebay can offer steals, too.